 Niacinamide is trending in skincare and for a good reason.
-This potent vitamin and antioxidant promotes the repair and protection of your skin so that you can be your ultimate glowy self.
+This potent vitamin and antioxidant promote the repair and protection of your skin so that you can be your ultimate glowy self.
 It’s good for most skin types and fits easily into any existing skincare routine, as it’s compatible with most other products.
-Get it in serum form, or pick up a toner or a moisturizer that contains this powerful ingredient.
+Get it in serum form, or pick up toner or a moisturizer that contains this powerful ingredient.

 What is Niacinamide?